 - We leave Rouen stopping for a late morning snack (not included) and return to the UK via Calais.
 Following our crossing we end our formal journey at Ashford International Station mid-afternoon.

 - Price: £2,495 per person

 - Single Supplement: £395 (Double Room for Sole Use)

 6 nights with breakfast at the 5* Hotel Bourgtheroulde in Rouen

 £325 per room for Privilege Room

 We meet at Ashford International Station, Newtown Road, Ashford, Kent, TN24 0PS, which can be easily reached by train or by car.
+Departure would be approximately 11am, to be confirmed nearer the time.
 There are two car-parks with rates between £5-10 per day.
 Further details can be found at https://ashfordintl.co.uk

 2 dinners & 3 lunches with wine, water & coffee, UK coach for the full tour, Channel Tunnel crossing, City Tax, entry fees & gratuities, services of Tom Duncan as lecturer & James Hill as tour manager